peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 * `static boolean IsValidIRI(String s,
  URIUtility.ParseMode parseMode)`<br>
- Returns whether a string is a valid IRI according to the given parse mode.
+ Returns whether a string is a valid IRI according to the specified parse mode.

 * `static String PercentDecode(String str)`<br>
- Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given string.
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified string.

 * `static String PercentDecode(String str,
  boolean replace)`<br>
- Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given string, with an option to fail rather than replace invalid encoding.
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified string, with an option to fail rather than replace invalid encoding.

 * `static String PercentDecode(String str,
  int index,
  int endIndex)`<br>
- Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given portion of a string.
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified portion of a string.

 * `static String PercentDecode(String str,
  int index,
  int endIndex,
  boolean replace)`<br>
- Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given portion of a string, with an option to fail rather than replace invalid encoding.
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified portion of a string, with an option to fail rather than replace invalid encoding.

 * `static String RelativeResolve(String refValue,
  String absoluteBase)`<br>